SamKallio/Project_Samuli_Kalliom-ki/README.md

 # About this project

 This project was made for "CT30A3204 Advanced Web Applications" course taught by LUT.
-It is site where user can post posts, comments and likes.
+It is a site where user can post posts, comments and likes.
 It was made using:

-React, ExpressJs, NodeJs, Materialize, MongoDB
+React, ExpressJs, NodeJs, Materialize and MongoDB

 Among few other packages which can be found from package.json files under "dependencies" categories.

-## Technology Choices

-To be completely honest, they were all I knew about.
-I did not have time to look into much "extra" so to speak, working full time and managing the course took everything.
-So I went with the technologies that were introduced during the course.

-So to answer the question: There was not a "expert" idea why I chose anything.
-I chose what I knew best at this point.

 ## Getting Started